wkaisertexas/wkaisertexas.github.io/src/content/blog/isef-analysis.md

 description: "Science fair is likely to evoke youthful memories of creation and discovery.
 These formative experiences are designed to cultivate students’ interest in science, technology, engineering and mathematics (STEM).
 However, top-tier science fair projects are incredibly competitive.
 In this article, the tips and lore surrounding projects will be explored and visualized with data."
 pubDate: "May 23 2023"
 heroImage: "/blog/isef-analysis/hero.png"
+display: false
 ---

 Science fair is likely to evoke youthful memories of creation and discovery.
 These formative experiences are designed to cultivate students’ interest in science, technology, engineering and mathematics (STEM).
 However, top-tier science fair projects are incredibly competitive.
 In this article, the tips and lore surrounding projects will be explored and visualized with data.

 Science Fair has an Olympics, though.
 The International Science and Engineering Fair (ISEF) sees students compete from over 40 different countries to win millions of dollars in prize money every year.
 The drama and suspense of ISEF was even turned into a [National Geographic Documentary Film](https://www.youtube.com/watch?v=bkzPBm-WznU)

 The top three winners won a total of $575,000 in 2023, a sum more than eight times the median American salary.
 In addition to money and scholarships, ISEF is also a recruiting pool for top universities like Stanford, Harvard, and MIT.

 ![Grand Awards Ceremony at the International Science and Engineering Fair](/blog/isef-analysis/grand.jpeg)